ericcornelissen/shescape/CONTRIBUTING.md

 Node.js versions.

 Test files in the test folder must be manually invoked in the `runner.js` file.

+##### Runtime Assumption Testing

+The runtime assumptions tests aim to test that assumptions the implementation of the library depends on hold in the current version of Node.js.
+All assumption test suites go into the `test/compat/assumptions` folder.

+To run the runtime compatibility tests run `npm run test:compat:assumptions`.
+Note that this runs the tests only for the current Node.js version, thus not fully covering compatibility testing.
+Run `npm run test:compat:assumptions:all`, which uses [nve], to test the assumptions on all applicable Node.js versions.
+The project's continuous integration also runs this test suite on all supported Node.js versions.

+Test files in the test folder should correspond to the domain over which it is testing assumptions.
+To run, they must be manually invoked in the `runner.js` file.

 ##### Runtime Dependencies Compatibility Testing